 Physically you can set up specific postures that assist in these stunts that people without knowledge might not be able to see or discern.
 For example, watching someone cut something in mid-air.
 How mixed is the distance and speed of the object?
 Is the object being thrown or fired naturally?
-What you are usually viewing is someone that did something many times in a carefully controlled situation and honed a certain skill within that environment.
+What you are usually viewing is someone that did something many times in a carefully controlled situation and honed a particular skill within that environment.
 It is deceptive seeing someone cut an object with a sword.
-Cutting something is quite easily done.
+Cutting something is quite readily done.
 Cutting something correctly and properly requires much more skill.

 The Dead Leg Dragging

 By spending time honing a single stunt, you are retarding progress in the art as a whole.
 Speed has its place, but these parlor tricks or stunts do not use speed in the right manner.
 They use speed for 90% of the performance.
 Speed can be a little bit of an illusion.
-When you are doing martial arts with someone, their speed is not all that superhuman.
+When you are doing martial arts with someone; their physical quickness being superhuman is not all that significant.
 It is the way they use space and time.
 It can be deceiving when you see a technique performed.
 You might think it is the speed that makes it useful.
 There is a point where the exercise to increase speed is not going to be beneficial to your training.
 Speed is, of course, integral to the practice, but you can take a significant amount of speed out of techniques, and if they are done by someone with a high level of skill, it can still be useful.
 That can not be said of other components such as the mental-factor, postural alignment, and integrity.

 I think we need to be careful of the lines between martial arts and stunts.

 Performing stunts does involve skill.
-When you see someone cut a bb with a sword, you might feel the need to study swordsmanship and go down the same path thinking that's what Japanese martial arts are like.
-What you will realize if you study a traditional martial art is that it's not part of the training.
+When you see someone cut a bb with a sword, you might feel the need to study swordsmanship and go down the same path, thinking that's what Japanese martial arts are like.
+What you will realize if you study traditional martial arts is that it's not part of the training.
 Let us say that you learn 50 or 60 techniques.
-You learn all the techniques in your school.
+You learn all the waza in your school.
 Then what happens?
 You're done, so what do you do next?
 Should you move on to the next martial art system?
 Do you start playing around with stunts?
 You might become bored quickly and start venturing out on the path of stunt work.
 This might be ok, but it should be done with a complete understanding of what you are partaking in.
 It is indeed not a path I would personally take.
 In traditional martial arts, time should be spent refining the physical and mental techniques of the school.

 Ignorance breeds like rabbits

-After explaining this idea to a YouTuber with a huge subscriber base, they said to me, "Speed matters most!"Yes, I agree that is a truism.
-Speed certainly factors into things, however, it's just one component.
+After explaining this idea to a YouTuber with a huge subscriber base, they said to me, "Speed matters most!"Yes, I agree that it appears to be a truism.
+Speed certainly factors into things; however, it's just one component.
 In stunts involving martial arts, it is usually the speed that is showcased prominently and what titillates the audience most.